carmanaught/mpvcontextmenu/README.md

 ## Disclaimer

 I have tried to test this on a variety of media files and have attempted to deal with any bugs that have arisen, but I can't guarantee that this is bug-free.
 There may be use-cases I haven't considered or some functions may throw errors from unexpected values/input.

+I also have only tested this on Linux and any information about Windows or macOS is based either on the original authors code comments or some searches I've done.
+I may look at trying to test other OS's, but can't guarantee anything at the moment.

 ## Credits